topel-research-group/Bamboozle/README.md

 * `--coverage`
   * `-c` flag is optional; if not specified, analysis will be run on the whole assembly
   * `-d` flag is optional; if not specified, coverage of >= 20x will be reported
+  * If the `-o` flag is specified, a BED file of regions with coverage above the threshold will be generated
+    * The `--gff` flag can also be specified, which labels the above BED file with any gene models overlapping the high-coverage windows
   * Requires a version of samtools which allows the `depth -aa` option
   * Percentage values are rounded to 3 decimal places